GoogleChrome/developer.chrome.com/site/en/blog/new-in-chrome-79/index.md

 </figure>

-Thankfully, Chrome 79 now supports maskable icons for installed Progressive Web Apps.You’ll need to design your icon to fit within the safe zone - essentially a circle with a diameter that’s 80% of the canvas.
+Thankfully, Chrome 79 now supports maskable icons for installed Progressive Web Apps.You'll need to design your icon to fit within the safe zone - essentially a circle with a diameter that's 80% of the canvas.

-Then, in the web app manifest, you’ll need to add a new `purpose` property to the icon, and set its value to `maskable`.
+Then, in the web app manifest, you'll need to add a new `purpose` property to the icon, and set its value to `maskable`.

 <br style="clear:both;">